geertj/restful-api-design/resources.rst

 definition in some type definition language (such as XMLSchema).
 This, supposedly, facilitates client auto-discovery because a client can know available attributes for a certain type.
-I go into a lot of detail on this topic in :doc:`forms` but the summary is that i do not agree with this argument.
+I go into a lot of detail on this topic in :doc:`forms` but the summary is that I do not agree with this argument.

 Selecting a Representation Format